-True wireless earbuds are all the rage these days, and Beats actually has a really great pair of them: the Powerbeats Pro, the adequate, Beats Studio Buds, and the frustrating, Beats Fit Pro.
-However, those come in at at eye-watering prices.
-If you want to save some cash and get something that will keep you happy until you can save up: get the Anker Soundcore Life A1 instead.
+True wireless earbuds are all the rage these days, and Beats actually has a really great pair of them: the Powerbeats Pro, the adequate Beats Studio Buds, and the good (with caveats) Beats Fit Pro.
+However, those come in at eye-watering prices.
+If you want to save some cash and get something that will keep you happy until you can save up: get the Anker Soundcore Space A40.

 The Monoprice BT-600ANC gives the Beats Solo3 a run for its money

-Check out the Anker Soundcore Life Q30 headphones at under $100, these headphones boast a 40-hour battery life and comfortable design, thanks to the plush ear pads.
-Bass notes are emphasized which means Beats fans will be right at home with the Life Q30 frequency response.
-The headphones use active noise cancelling to shut out the world around you.
-Its ANC can’t compete with the likes of Sony and Bose, but it’s good for coffee shops and libraries.
+Check out the Anker Soundcore Life Q35 headphones and save some coins.
+These headphones boast more than 52 hours of battery life and a comfortable design, thanks to the plush ear pads.
+Bass notes are emphasized which means Beats fans will feel right at home with the Life Q35 frequency response.
+Plus the Q35 uses active noise canceling to shut out the world around you.
+Its ANC can’t compete with the likes of Sony and Bose, but it’s still rather good for the price.

 Notable mentions for the best Beats alternatives under $100

-- Jabra Elite 3: For the Android user looking for a solid set of earbuds this pair has IP55, a favorable sounding curve, and good mics.
-It only uses SBC, so it’s not ideal for iOS.
+- Jabra Elite 3: For the Android user looking for a solid set of earbuds, this pair has IP55, a favorable sounding curve, and good mics.
+It only uses aptX and SBC, so it’s not ideal for iOS.
 Pick it up for $59 at Amazon.

-- JBL Quantum 50: This very inexpensive set of wired earbuds sounds great.
+- JBL Quantum 50: This very inexpensive ($34 at Amazon) set of wired earbuds sounds great.
 It also can double for gamers as a solid set of buds.

-- JBL Tune 510BT: For ardent fans of on-ears headphones this bass laden Bluetooth set uses AAC and SBC codecs, and where it lacks frills, it saves you from overspending on Beats, and has a battery life exceeding 40 hours.
+- JBL Tune 510BT: For ardent fans of on-ear headphones, this bass-laden Bluetooth set uses AAC and SBC codecs, and where it lacks frills, it saves you from overspending on Beats and has a battery life exceeding 40 hours.
 It sells for $27.99 at Walmart.

-- JLab Go Air Pop: For about $20 you can grab this nice sounding set by JLab.
-Boasting over 11 hours of battery life, a good frequency response, and IPX4 rating, you’re not missing much except the mic isn’t great.
+- JLab Go Air Pop: For about $24 at Amazon, you can grab this nice-sounding set by JLab.
+Boasting over 11 hours of battery life, a good frequency response, and an IPX4 rating, you’re not missing much except the mic isn’t great.

 - Sennheiser HD 280 Pro: This wired headset, simply put, sounds good and sells for $87 at Amazon.
-It’s a bit studio style, but with slightly more emphasized low end.
-It might not look especially cool, but Beats are basically all plastic, as is this one.
+It’s a bit studio style but with slightly more emphasized low end.
+The HD 280 Pro might not look especially cool, but Beats are basically all plastic, as is this one.

-- Skullcandy Dime 2: If you really just want cheap wireless buds with bass on tap, this set is a no brainer.
+- Skullcandy Dime 2: If you really just want cheap wireless buds ($24 at Amazon) with bass on tap, this set is a no-brainer.
 It has IPX4 certification and a light, comfortable fit.
-The case charges via microUSB and it has a short battery life, which is not ideal, but again, it is cheap.
+The case charges via micro-USB, and it has a short battery life, which is not ideal, but again, it is cheap.

-- Sony WH-CH710N: Occasionally you can find this set of Bluetooth headphones hovering just over $100.
-It has ANC (though not flagship quality) with a 41 hours 35 minutes of playtime, and quick charge.
+- Sony WH-CH710N: You can find this headset for $748 at Amazon.
+It has ANC (though not flagship quality) with 41 hours, 35 minutes of playtime, and a quick charge.
 Optional wired connecting is a plus.
 The sound leans towards bassy.